Ace High (1918 film)

 Ace High is a 1918 American silent Western film directed by Lynn Reynolds and starring Tom Mix, Lloyd Perl, and Lewis Sargent.

 Plot

-Jean Rivard (Tom Mix) is a heroic Canadian Mountie who rescues his childhood sweetheart Annette Dupre (Kathleen O'Connor) from the clutches of an American sheriff.
+Jean Rivard is a heroic Canadian Mountie who rescues his childhood sweetheart Annette Dupre from the clutches of an American sheriff.
 Action takes place primarily at a saloon called the Ace High.
 The bar is a popular hangout for criminals because, at a moment's notice, it can be slid across the room from the United States into Canada, or vice versa as necessary.